-The Conform action, which utilizes the Telestream Media Framework transcoder, with more features, greater transcoding flexibility and efficiency, can encode media in various essences, into these three formats: MP4, QuickTime MOV, and TIFO.
+The Conform action, which utilizes the Telestream Media Framework transcoder, with more features, greater transcoding flexibility and efficiency, can encode media in various essences, into the se formats:MP4, MXF OP1a, QuickTime MOV, and TIFO.

 The Conform action can also apply filters as specified by you, along with the media and container to generate during transcoding.
 If you require output media in formats other than those directly created by the Conform action, you can pass the media on to Flip, IPTV VOD, or other encoding actions in this or another workflow for processing.